CRA-BABRAHAM/SG_image_processing/README.md

 To assess the overall signal intensity per cell per sample, follow the instructions in 03_Intensities_graphs.Rmd or 03_Intensity_graphs.R.

+## Assesing number and distribution of stress granules
 To visualise the disctribution of stress granules in cells use 04_plot_stress_granules.Rmd

 ![image](https://github.com/user-attachments/assets/3f4e978b-70e4-476c-9ce7-2ac78946a8c9)